If you have a news tip, a product you want us to review, or want to post as a guest, the best way to contact us is to use the form below.

 3. You should preferably include one or more photos with your article.
 The photos must be your own and, by including them, you automatically give us permission to publish them.
 You retain all rights to your photos.
 If you do not include any photos with your article, you give us permission to use one of our own as an accompanying picture to your article.

-3. An article that is simply a compilation of what’s currently on the Internet, or photos curated from Flickr, Unsplash or other sites, will not be considered.
+3. An article that is simply a compilation of what’s currently on the Internet, or photos curated from Unsplash, Getty, or other sites, will not be considered.

 4. You cannot have any advertisement and/or ad links in your article.

 We receive quite a number of guest post submissions, but most fail on Rule #3.
 If you are writing a tutorial about photography, but have no personal photos to back up your claims, then there is no value to our readers.
 We want real-life experiences where you struggled with taking a particular type of photo and finally succeeded, and are now willing to share that experience.
 This experience makes you an expert.
 This has value.

 So, once again, just curating info from the Internet and sticking photos from third-party sites to illustrate what you are saying is NOT going to pass muster.